web3-storage/docs/docs/how-tos/work-with-car-files.md

 "Some plain text, encoded to UTF-8"
 ```

-Notice that the file content is wrapped in quotes, because `dag get` is interpreting the content as a JSON string.
+Notice that the file content is wrapped in quotes because `dag get` is interpreting the content as a JSON string.

 To avoid this, or to fetch binary files, you can use `ipfs get` to download the file: